ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-2-2.md

-Chapter 2: Overview of Conflict Management: The Impact of Conflict on Employee Morale and Performance
+The Impact of Conflict on Employee Morale and Performance
 =====================================================================================================

 Conflict can have a significant impact on employee morale and performance in small businesses.
 In this chapter, we will explore the impact of conflict on employee morale and performance.